samuelcornell/selfiemap/README.md

 [The visualization can be found here.](https://samuelcornell.github.io/selfiemap/source/index.html)

-THIS IS FIRMLY A WORK IN PROGRESS.
+This map is evolving as new cases arises.
+There is a particular focus on those cases in Australia, at aquatic locations.
 It is not intended to be a comprehensive list or database of every selfie related event in the world.
 Nevertheless, it provides a geographical snapshot and highlights the issue.
-Mainly, it's a data viz experiment for me.

 # Project Description